jpunanua/yii2-seotools/README.md

 Tool to manage particular SEO Metas and text for especial pages
 ===============================================================
-If you need set a special seo metas or text in different pages this is your extension
+If you need set unique seo title, description associated with a page this is your extension, you can also add a html text using a wysiwis tool to add bold and links and improve your SEO in page with a unique content.

+Set this fields using a module to manage all this functionality.

+Use internally a md5 hash to made a unique id with (Host + Path) to identify pages and yii cache system to improve speed

 Installation
 ------------